rtogni00/IS_Progetto/README.md

 ## Front-end

 Entry point in `index.html` (main page).
+Page structure under `pages/`, corresponding javascript files under `scripts/`.
+Pages include:

--   `pages/login.html` &rarr; connects to db, if login successful then redirects to main page
+-   `login.html` &rarr; connects to db, if login successful then redirects to main page
--   `pages/register.html` &rarr; connects to db, if successful then redirects to login page
+-   `register.html` &rarr; connects to db, if successful then redirects to login page
+-   `eventList.html` &rarr; shows list of events available
+-   `eventDetails.html` &rarr; shows details of selected event
+-   `userPersonalArea.html` &rarr; shows user's profile, along with saved events and events they are enrolled in